-French EU commission nominee loses vote and is out
+French EU nominee loses vote and is out

 The €13,000/month post was not illegal, but may have been in poor taste on "more subjective" grounds, she had also said.

-Liberal MEPs and some other centre-right deputies did ask less controversial questions on Goulard's portfolio, which was to include the single market, defence, and culture.
+Liberal MEPs and some other deputies had also asked softer questions on Goulard's portfolio.

-She pledged to fight for social cohesion, in a counterpoint to her own lucrative consultancy income.
+She pledged to fight for social cohesion, in a counterpoint to her lucrative consultancy income.

-She also pledged to reduce carbon emissions, protect intellectual property from Chinese firms, promote European film, and defend small businesses and women's rights.
+She also pledged to reduce carbon emissions, protect intellectual property, promote European films, and defend small businesses and women's rights.

-The fate of two other candidates - from Hungary and Romania - also hangs in the balance after MEPs rejected two initial candidates, with von der Leyen yet to say if she accepted their replacement nominees instead.
+The fate of two other candidates - a centre-right diplomat from Hungary and a centre-left MEP from Romania - still hangs in the balance after MEPs rejected the countries' initial candidates over financial conflicts of interest.

+The fall of the Romanian centre-left government in a no-confidence vote also on Thursday has made its replacement candidate a lame duck.

+Von der Leyen has so far declined to say if she accepted either of the two replacement nominees.

-Goulard's early exit also calls into question von der Leyen's stated intention to have a gender-balanced commission, with 13 women.
+Meanwhile, Goulard's exit calls into question von der Leyen's intention to have a gender-balanced commission, with 13 women.

-Now, together with French president Macron, von der Leyen has to look for another candidate for France as well.
+It risks delaying her plan to have her new team sworn in by 1 November.

+And it calls into question the health of the centrist alliance in the EP as well as the Franco-German alliance on the wider European stage.